 All funds received in trust shall be held in the name of the Trust as corporate trustee.
 In relation to Funds held on Trust, powers exercised by the Trust as corporate trustee shall be exercised separately and distinctly from those powers exercised as a Trust.

-The Trust has the functions conferred on it by its Terms of Authorisation issued by Monitor.
+The Trust has the functions conferred on it by its Provider Licence issued by Monitor.
 Members of the Board acting on behalf of the Trust as corporate trustees are acting as quasi-trustees.
 Accountability for charitable Funds held on Trust is to the Charity Commission.
 Accountability for non-charitable Funds held on Trust is only to Monitor.

 The Trust has resolved that certain powers and decisions may only be exercised by the Board in formal session.
 These powers and decisions are set out in the Scheme of Reservation and Delegation which has effect as if incorporated into the Standing Orders.